Akshitasharma-24/Akshitasharma-24-/README.md

 | Date - 15/7/2024 | Student induction program day 4 .We have alternate days of classes and auditorium on 15/7/2024 we have class at auditorium and again great personalities came to guide us and to motivate us |
 | ----------- | ----------- |
 # Dr. Randhir singh sir - gives us knowledge of making webiste at github and help us to do coding at github
-## Dr. pyare lal sir - He was also a great personality and was doctor by profession they gives us knowledge about the challenges they have in their lives . they gave lovely speech and we all were too motivated by his speech
+## Dr. pyare lal sir - He was also a great personality and was doctor by profession they gives us knowledge about the challenges he have in his lives . they gave lovely speech and we all were too motivated by his speech
 ### Mr. Sony Goyal sir - He was enterpurnure by profession and main theme of this lecture was " 1 2 ka 4" really a best teacher who motivates as well as make everyone laugh .
 The main point I was able to caught from his lesson was to do 100% of yourself in everything
 #### Mr. pancham sir - The way he entres in auditorium was lovely and everyone enjoyed that. he was the fourth year student of mechanical in our collage .
 In his lecture we were able to understand some basic things of body language